Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \section{Approach}

-In this work, we investigate the influence of photometry on deconfusion by developing a photometry model and a new likelihood orbit-ranking scheme to pair with the deconfuser.
-We demonstrate the utility of photometry for differentiating orbit assignments using a subset of highly confused test cases from three inclination groups (low, medium, and high inclination), assuming all planets are visible at all times.
-We adopt the definition of confusion from \citetalias{pogorelyuk2022deconfusing}, where a system is considered to be confused if the deconfuser provides two or more closely ranked orbit assignments per system.
-When fit by the deconfuser, orbit options may be considered closely ranked if they fall within the acceptable rms error tolerance, which in this work is set to 0.05\,AU.
-After fitting orbits and ranking assignments based on the number of matched detections with the deconfuser, we use an additional ranking scheme to break ties between orbits if they have a more statistically likely brightness result.
-Figure~\ref{fig:code_flow} illustrates the combined flow of the algorithms presented in this work.
+In this work, we investigate the influence of photometry on deconfusion by applying a photometry model and a new likelihood orbit-ranking scheme to the astrometric deconfuser.
+We demonstrate the utility of photometry for differentiating orbits using a representative set of highly confused corner cases across three inclination groups (low, medium, and high inclination), assuming all planets are visible at all times.
+We adopt the definition of confusion from Pogorelyuk et al.~2022\cite{pogorelyuk2022deconfusing}, where a system is considered to be confused if the astrometric deconfuser provides two or more closely ranked orbit assignments per system.
+When fit by the astrometric deconfuser, orbit options may be considered closely ranked if they fall within the ``acceptable'' RMS error, which is related to the user-defined tolerance parameter that is set to 0.05\,AU in this work.